Securiton drives scalability and cost efficiency

 At the heart of the new system is a central control unit known as the “Test Master”.
 This component coordinates the entire testing process, from configuration and execution of test sequences through to monitoring and fault handling.

 Several specialised modules perform different tasks within the system.
-For example, they control the temperature and pressure conditions inside the vacuum chamber, manage the mechanics of the test objects, collect measurement data, and carry out automated analyses.
+For example, they control the temperature and pressure conditions inside the vacuum chamber, manage the functions of the test objects, collect measurement data, and carry out automated analyses.
 This modular architecture enables test engineers to configure complex test profiles flexibly while ensuring reliable and repeatable execution.

 The test system is also being comprehensively modernised at the hardware level.
 Measuring how instruments, power supplies, and motor controllers are being upgraded and integrated into the new system architecture.
 The result is a tightly integrated software and hardware platform that automates and continuously monitors the entire testing process.